2008 LanguageIndependentTextCorrecti

 3.2 Generating Candidate Corrections

 The task of generating candidate corrections for misspelled words can be divided into two sub-tasks: Generating a list of words that have edit distance less than or equal k to the input word, and selecting a subset of those words that also exist in the dictionary.
-To accomplish those tasks, we create a single transducer (Levenshtein-transducer) that is when composed with an FSM representing a word, generates all words withing any edit distance k from the input word.
+To accomplish those tasks, we create a single transducer (Levenshtein-transducer) that is when composed with an FSM representing a word, generates all words within any edit distance k from the input word.
 After composing the misspelled word with Levenshtein-transducer, we compose the resulting FSM with the dictionary FSM to filter out words that do not exist in the dictionary.

 3.2.1 Levenshtein-Transducers For Primitive Edit Distances